philou/philou.github.com/_posts/2020-11-23-how-the-samman-method-helps-to-sell-technical-coaching-internally.markdown

 ## What is the book about?

+*NOTE: Emily's book was only 90% finalized at the time of this review.
+Content may have changed a little when you read this.*

 The book presents how Emily Bache now does technical agile coaching.
 She calls this way of coaching the 'Samman method.'
 It relies on mob programming and regular mini-trainings, which she calls learning hours.

 ### Why Samman?

 Google told me that Samman means 'Together' in Swedish.
 Although British born, Emily Bache lives and works in Sweden.
-Her coaching style relies a lot on mob programming, which I guess is why she picked the 'Samman' word.
+Her coaching style relies a lot on [mob programming](https://philippe.bourgau.net/categories/#mob-programming), which I guess is why she picked the 'Samman' word.

 ### Book structure